Yam production in Nigeria: States In Nigeria That Are Mostly Into Yam Production

+According to the World Data atlas, Adamawa's production of yam is at over 10, 1000 metric tons.

 Customs

 One of the marriage custom observed in some communities in Nigeria is to measure the bridegroom's wealth by the amount of yams that he can produce.
 Also, according to tradition, the groom has to present a minimum of 200 big tubers of yams to the in-laws as a proof that he can take care of his wife and the future family.

 Yam is depicted as a male totem in some areas of the Igbo land.
 Another custom observed is that women are not permitted to go to the yam farms till it is ready for harvesting; however, harvesting of the crop is the prerogative of the women.